halmosb/altx/README.md

    pip install git+https://github.com/Datacompintensive/ALT.git
    ```

-To obtain datasets adittional packages might be required.
-In the example the `aeon` packege is used which can be installed as:
+To obtain datasets additional packages might be required.
+In the example the `aeon` package is used which can be installed as:
 ```bash
 pip install aeon
 ```